karthik4dev/JWTAuthServer/README.md

    - When combined with protocols like **OAuth2**, JWT can be used for delegating authentication and authorization.
 For example, a user can authenticate using their Google or Facebook account, and the authorization server issues a JWT representing the user’s identity.

 In essence, the JWT authorization server provides the ability to handle **secure authentication, manage roles and permissions**, and **scale easily** across multiple services, all while maintaining a **stateless** architecture that simplifies operations.
 It’s highly useful in modern, distributed, and microservices-based applications.

+## How to run this Jar ##
+ Simply run the java -jar "Jar name" which you have built

+## chnges to be done in upcoming editions ##
+1. Run it with OpenJDK
+2. Run it with Docker
+3. Enable Basic Logging for the JWT Resource server for better monitoring
+4. Use this server authentication and authorization of other RESTApis present in repo.
+This can be handled via EUREKA handler.